 2) Always reply to opportunities with complete and comprehensive information.
 When I put the call out for SNAG members on Etsy, many people sent me incomplete information.
 VERY FRUSTRATING!
 Over and over people didn't send enough information for me to find them.
 It was challenging, and for some people, I just had to give up.
 When an entry asks for information, make it as complete as possible.
 Include your name, contact information, email, name of your Etsy shop (for example).
 Maybe even your website or another portfolio site.

 BTW (or by the way), an Etsy shop has a name.
-For example my Etsy shop name is http://www.harrieteestelberman.etsy.com.
-This name is much easier to associate with a person than the technical URL address: http://www.etsy.com/shop.php?user_id=5706884.
-Can you imagine how difficult it is for normal people to track Etsy sellers when only those funky number URL's are given?
+This name is much easier to associate with a person than the technical URL address.
+Can you imagine how difficult it is for normal people to track Etsy sellers when only those funky number URLs are given?
 Using your name for the Etsy shop also creates an identity for you and your work.
-It gives your shop an memorable brand name to your customers and colleagues.
-Apply this brand name conept to every situation.
+It gives your shop a memorable brand name to your customers and colleagues.
+Apply this brand-name concept to every situation.

 So next time you want to improve your marketing, invest some time in developing a unique and consistent name and professional identity, think ahead and have some GREAT PHOTOS, and make all of your correspondence memorable and positive.

 This post was updated on December 22, 2021, to provide current links.